-The Fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The Fund promotes ecological and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).

-The Fund applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
+The Fund applies Stewardship along with an ESG integration approach and exclusion criteria related to various activities.
 Additional information can be found in the prospectus.

-The Fund considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
+The Fund primarily considers the principal adverse impacts (PAI's) on sustainability factors through Stewardship.
 Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.